 At the bustling Forks Market, a fresh food emporium offers fresh-baked and gourmet treats to take home or eat in the atrium while you sample craft beer and wine from The Common kiosk.
 Shops in the upper level and the neighboring four-story Johnston Terminal sell specialty items and souvenirs.

 Between these two buildings, surrounded by outdoor patios, is the Market Plaza and Canopy, the site of open-air performances in the summer.
 In the winter, the Plaza Canopy becomes an artificially cooled skating rink.
-The rivers provide more skating on the the Guinness World Record-holding longest naturally frozen skating trail in the world!
+The rivers provide more skating on the Guinness World Record-holding longest naturally frozen skating trail in the world!

 2. Be Inspired at the Canadian Museum for Human Rights